Lesson video

 So let's have a look at a pizza again.

-So what we're going to do is we're going to split those two pieces into six pieces like this, and you can see it makes it so much easier because now we can divide this amongst our three students.
+So what we're going to do, is we're going to split those two pieces into six pieces like this, and you can see it makes it so much easier because now, we can divide this amongst our three students.

-The whole pizza needs to be divided equally, so that means for the pizza to be divided equally, there are nine parts in total.
+So that means for the pizza to be divided equally, there are nine parts in total.

-So that means each student got 2/9, not 2/7.
+So that means each student got two ninths, not two sevenths.

-So remember when you're working out a fraction, always look at the whole.
+So remember, when you're working out a fraction, always look at the whole.

 In this case, the whole pizza is divided into nine parts.